DhruvKauts2/insightForge/README.md

 ---

-**🎉 LogFlow - Production-Ready Log Aggregation**
+**🎉 InsightForge - Production-Ready Log Aggregation**

 If you found this project helpful, please star the repository!

 ## 📊 Prometheus Metrics

-LogFlow exports metrics in Prometheus format for monitoring and observability.
+InsightForge exports metrics in Prometheus format for monitoring and observability.

 ### Metrics Endpoints